Maxz-09/Vikaru-Bot/README.md

 Buyer benefits :

 - Get token for file access
-- Get free updates 4x/month ( No expired )
+- Get free updates 4 times/month
 - Given guidance to modify
 - Guided to be able to develop bots